Divyang-Parmar-04/Sweet-Shop-Management-System/README.md

 # 🍫 Sweet Shop Management System

-A full-stack web application for managing sweets in a shop — including features like purchasing, restocking , buy, add new Sweets, Delete Sweets and sort by name and Category.
+A full-stack web application for managing sweets in a shop — including features like purchasing, restocking , add new Sweets, Delete Sweets and sort by name and Category.

 ---